martin12333/Readable-Lisp-S-expressions/tutorial.md

 *   replace-read(replace-read-with): Change the current "read" function to the function replace-read-with.
 *   restore-traditional-read(): Restore the traditional read function.

+For porting to other Scheme implementations, see the comments in the file `src/kernel.scm`.
+On a sufficiently R5RS Scheme with SRFI-0 it can be loaded `(load "src/kernel.scm")` and will work, but without line source information and with its internal functions scattered all over your user's namespace.

 More Complex Examples
 =====================